john-guerra/nodeExpressFlickr/README.md

 # Flickr Rainbow Wall + Filters

 This is a simple app that allows users to search for a term in Flickr and sorts them by color, from low frequencies (Red), to high frequencies (Violet). **Bonus!** The app also allows to apply a set of (boring) filters to all images contained on the array.
+Do not forget to setup your Flickr API key and secret on ``server/api_key.txt`` and ``server/api_secret.txt``

 To deploy this app: